 No, when it comes to the COVID-19 test, unless you think you’ve been exposed to the virus, have symptoms, work in an industry where you may come across sick people, like health care, or have seen an uptick of cases in your area, LeRoy said.

-Instead, just take the necessary precautions of wearing a mask, washing hands and practicing social distancing.
+Stick with the necessary precautions of wearing a mask, washing hands and practicing social distancing, LeRoy advised.

 “If you think you’ve been exposed or you have symptoms, I would not visit the elderly family member,” he noted.